 Contact tracing is an important tool to identify potential direct contacts of a COVID-19-positive person.
-A direct contact is defined as: a) being within approximately 6 feet of a COVID-19 case for at least 10 consecutive minutes; OR b) having direct contact with infectious secretions of a COVID-19 case (e.g., being coughed on or sneezed on).
+A direct contact is defined as: a) being within approximately 6 feet of a COVID-19 case for at least 15 minutes or more during a 24-hour period (irrespective of whether the COVID-19 positive person or the contact was wearing a face mask); OR b) having direct contact with infectious secretions of a COVID-19 case (e.g., being coughed on or sneezed on).

 The University will collaborate with Monmouth County Regional Health Commission (MCRHC) No. 1 using a case management model to perform contract tracing for employees and students.
 The COVID-19 Contact Tracing Team will be responsible for expediting contact tracing within the parameters of the Monmouth University community while MCRHC will extend contact tracing in the greater community.